Pain Management (Primary and Community Care) (MSc)

 - Consolidated and considered extending current practice through research activities.

-Graduates of the MSc should also able to demonstrate their ability to undertake a piece of research, an audit, or a critical review of an aspect of clinical practice.
+As a graduate of the MSc you will also be able to demonstrate their ability to undertake a piece of research, an audit, or a critical review of an aspect of clinical practice.

 This programme is aimed at those who have completed the Postgraduate Diploma in Pain Management (Primary and Community Care).

 It is particularly suitable for those who wish to improve their knowledge of pain management in order to help improve patient care, in the primary and community care setting.
 Successful completion of this programme will add value to your CV.
 Graduates have reported that it led directly to new job opportunities in pain management.

 “Following the completion of this course, a vacancy was advertised locally with the local community pain team.
 Completing this course gave me the confidence, knowledge, skills and experience needed to apply for this more advanced role (chronic pain management service) and I am pleased to report that I was successful at interview.”

 Christina, MSc in Pain Management (Primary and Community Care) graduate, 2017

 More information about tuition fees and deposits, including for part-time and continuing students.

 EU students entering in 2019/20 will pay the same tuition fee as UK students for the duration of their course.
 Please be aware that fees may increase annually in line with inflation.
 No decisions regarding fees and loans for EU students starting in 2020/21 have been made yet.
 These will be determined as part of the UK's discussions on its membership of the EU and we will provide further details as soon as we can.